 Do not be afraid to seek help

 Your family and friends are the first people you can talk to after a traumatic event.
 Seeking help from others does not mean weakness.
-Asking for help and support shows your strength instead.
+Rather, it shows strength.
+Coping with trauma triggers includes asking for help and support.
 Share your thoughts and feelings to people you trust and care about.
 Doing this releases all the negative emotions you’re keeping to yourself.

 Take your time

 Trauma will not go away in a snap.
 Neither is recovery linear, progressing from step A to step B and so on.
-It will take time and hard work to deal with your trauma.
+Coping with trauma triggers and recovery will take time and hard work.
 Allow yourself to slowly recuperate and do not force yourself to open up and talk about what has happened.
 Giving yourself time to heal physically and mentally will exponentially help you to quickly recover from trauma.